moe-salek/salekcodes.com/README.md

 **Welcome to SalekCodes**!

 SalekCodes is an open-source personal website project currently undergoing active development.
-It combines the powerful backend capabilities of [Django](https://www.djangoproject.com) with the dynamic and interactive frontend features of [Vue](https://vuejs.org) and [Tailwind](https://tailwindcss.com).
-The project strives to offer a simple yet visually appealing web experience, which will be unveiled soon!
+It combines the backend capabilities of [Django](https://www.djangoproject.com) with the dynamic and interactive frontend features of [Vue](https://vuejs.org) and [Element Plus](https://element-plus.org/en-US/).

 ## Explore Online